CeeThinwa/BTS-Continuous-Learning/book/code_along_resources.md

 # Code-Along Resources

-These are resources that I used to build various data products
+These are resources that I used to build various data products through imitation and slight tweaks.

 ## Project 1: Django web app by Corey Schafer